micmejia/bible-dump/NKJV/Genesis/Gen 33.md

 So Esau returned that day on his way to Seir.

 ###### 17
-And Jacob journeyed to Succoth, built himself a house, and made [^c]booths for his livestock.
-Therefore the name of the place is called [^d]Succoth. ## Jacob Comes to Canaan
+And Jacob journeyed to Succoth, built himself a house, and made booths for his livestock.
+Therefore the name of the place is called Succoth. ## Jacob Comes to Canaan

 ###### 18
-Then Jacob came [^e]safely to the city of Shechem, which _is_ in the land of Canaan, when he came from Padan Aram; and he pitched his tent before the city.
+Then Jacob came safely to the city of Shechem, which _is_ in the land of Canaan, when he came from Padan Aram; and he pitched his tent before the city.

 ###### 19
-And he bought the parcel of [^f]land, where he had pitched his tent, from the children of Hamor, Shechem's father, for one hundred pieces of money.
+And he bought the parcel of land, where he had pitched his tent, from the children of Hamor, Shechem's father, for one hundred pieces of money.

 ###### 20
-Then he erected an altar there and called it El[^g] Elohe Israel.
+Then he erected an altar there and called it El Elohe Israel.